 1971 You’re a Good Man, Charlie Brown premieres on Broadway at the Golden Theatre.
 Although Clark Gesner’s musical was a huge success Off-Broadway, running 1,597 performances, the Broadway incarnation does not fare as well, lasting only 32 performances.

 1978 Bernard Slade’s Tribute, about a Hollywood publicity agent who is dying of cancer and trying to make amends with his estranged son, opens at the Brooks Atkinson Theatre.
 Jack Lemmon stars as the father in the production that plays 212 performances.

 1998 A.R.
-Gurney’s new play, Labor Day, opens at Off-Broadway's Manhattan Theatre Club.
+Gurney’s new play, Labor Day, opens at Manhattan Theatre Club.
 John, the semi-autobiographical protagonist in Gurney’s earlier The Cocktail Hour, reappears in the new work.
-The production is directed by Jack O’Brien.
+The Off-Broadway production is directed by Jack O’Brien.

-2011 David Tennant and Catherine Tate, known to "Doctor Who" fans as the Doctor and Donna Noble, open in a production of William Shakespeare’s Much Ado About Nothing at the West End’s Wyndham’s Theatre.
+2011 David Tennant and Catherine Tate, known to Doctor Who fans as the Doctor and Donna Noble, open in a production of William Shakespeare’s Much Ado About Nothing at the West End’s Wyndham’s Theatre.
 Josie Rourke directs the limited summer run.

 Today’s Birthdays: John Van Druten (1901–1957); Joan Copeland (b.
 1922); Andy Griffith (1926–2012); Peter Masterson (1934–2018); Morgan Freeman (b.
 1937); Cleavon Little (1939–1992); Rene Auberjonois (1940–2019); Jonathan Pryce (b.
 1947); Betsy Wolfe (b.
 1982).